SanthoshD123/AEP-Retail-Loyalty-Demo/README.md

 - `shopstream-loyalty-data.json` — Sample customer data for upload into AEP.
 - `queries/` — SQL queries for segmentation and analytics using AEP Query Service.
-- `screenshots/` — Visuals of schema setup, dataset structure, and more.

 ## 🧾 Sample Fields